harshmeena0645/CSI_Internship/Final_Project/README.md

-✅ Project Title:
+# ✅ Project Title:
 Multi-Country Data Pipeline with Conditional Child Triggering using Azure Data Factory

-🔧 Tools Required:
+## 🔧 Tools Required:
 Azure Data Factory
 Azure Data Lake Storage Gen2
 Azure SQL Database (for simulating DB data)
 REST API (https://restcountries.com/v3.1/name/{name})
 Postman (for initial testing of API)
 Dataset Creation using mock data for Customer and Product tables (can be provided in CSV or SQL format)

-🧾 Problem Statement Breakdown & Solution:
+#🧾 Problem Statement Breakdown & Solution:

-📌 1.
-Fetch Country Data from API and Save to JSON Files ✔ Steps:
+#📌 1.
+Fetch Country Data from API and Save to JSON Files
+✔ Steps:
-Use Web activity in ADF to call the REST API:
+Use Web activity in ADF to call the REST API: https://restcountries.com/v3.1/name/{Country}

-bash
-Copy
-Edit
-https://restcountries.com/v3.1/name/{Country}
 Use ForEach activity to loop through countries: ["india", "us", "uk", "china", "russia"].

 Inside the loop:
 Use Web Activity to fetch API.
 Use Copy Activity to save the output to ADLS in JSON format.
 Filename should be like india.json, us.json, etc.

 ✔ Datasets:
 Source: REST API (via Web activity)
 Sink: ADLS Gen2 (Linked Service required)

-📌 2.
+## 📌 2.
 Add Trigger to Run Pipeline 2 Times a Day
 ✔ Steps:
 Go to Triggers > New/Edit > Schedule Trigger